craigbarnes/showdown/README.md

 ========

 Showdown is a simple [Markdown] viewer written in [Vala] and [GTK].
-It converts Markdown into HTML, then presents it in a [WebKitGTK] view.
+It converts Markdown into HTML, then presents it in a [WebKit2GTK] view.
 So instead of doing this:

     markdown somefile.md > tmp.html